If you received a file request, it means that someone with a Dropbox account would like to collect files from you.

 - Clarify your email address with the file requestercoll

 - Add firstname.lastname@example.org to your email contacts and ask the file requester to resend your invitation

 - If the above steps do not resolve the issue, please contact your email provider

 Why do I get an error message when I try to upload a file?

 There are several reasons why you might see an error message when trying to upload files to a file request.
 Here are a few error messages that you may see and how to fix them:

 Error: Please upload files under 2 GB.

-If the file request was created by a Dropbox Basic or Plus user, you can upload files up to 2 GB.
+If the file request was created by a Dropbox Basic, Plus, or Family user, you can upload files up to 2 GB.

 Error: [Requester’s name] doesn't have enough Dropbox Space for these files.